 A Word of Caution About Automating Your LinkedIn Messages

 With the rise of both laziness and technology, automation is growing in popularity.
-In other words, instead of logging into your LinkedIn account and manually sending messages, you can pay a software or tool that’ll do it for you.
+In other words, instead of logging into your LinkedIn account and manually sending messages, you can pay for software or tool that’ll do it for you.

 Sounds amazing, right?
 Not really.